quorumcontrol/tupelo-docs/examples.md

 Tupelo Explorer is a WASM, react-based app built on the Tupelo WASM SDK.
 The explorer enables users to browse ChainTrees, the data-structure underlying Tupelo.
-Tupelo Explorer can also be used as a wallet for Chaintrees (NFTs) you have created or been sent.
+Tupelo Explorer can also be used as a basic wallet.

 Combining the power of WASM with the speed of accessing a DLT (Tupelo) from the browser opens up exciting new user facing applications.